 This book helps you avoid wasting your innovative and brilliant ideas by presenting them in the same way over and over and getting nowhere over and over.

-Asking yourself (and others) the right questions gives you the opportunity to display your ideas in the way that those around you feel compelled to listen.
+Asking yourself (and others) the right questions gives you the opportunity to display your ideas in a way that those around you feel compelled to listen.

 This book is impressive because, Anthony Weston gives you a lot of excellent and practical advice, ordered in a logical and clear manner.